-Alfaro homers twice, Marlins beat Red Sox 8-4
+Alfaro 2 HRs; Marlins beat BoSox 8-4, inch closer in NL East

 Yimi Garcia (2-0) pitched a perfect eighth and was credited with the win even though he entered with an 8-4 lead.
 Brandon Kintzler was the sixth Miami reliever and worked a scoreless ninth.

-Miami starter Trevor Rogers was lifted after three innings and 76 pitches.
-Rogers allowed one run on three hits, walked two, hit a batter and struck out three.
+Miami starter Trevor Rogers allowed one run on three hits, walked two, hit a batter and struck out three.
+He was lifted after 76 pitches after he took a hard-hit ball from Yairo Munoz off his back, retrieved it and threw Munoz out at first for the final out of the third.

+“It tightened up on me right away,” Rogers said.
+“I went to the trainer and he took care of it.
+It feels a lot better.
+Location was a big issue tonight so I was trying to lock it in and compete.”

 J.D.
 Martinez snapped a 1-for-30 funk with a two-run homer off Miami reliever Ryne Stanek in the seventh.
-Martinez drove in another run with a sacrifice fly in the third.
+Martinez drove in another run with a sacrifice fly in the third and singled in the ninth.

+“To see him have the power to get the ball out — opposite field here, you’ve got to kill it,” Boston manager Ron Roenicke said.
+“And then he followed it with a base hit.
+Good swings all night from him.”

-Cooper hit a two-run homer to center in the first that snapped a 14-inning scoreless string by Boston pitchers.
+Cooper hit a two-run homer to center in the first that snapped a 14-inning scoreless string by Red Sox pitchers.

 Kickham (1-1) allowed six runs on seven hits in 2 2/3 innings.